jetperch/pyjoulescope_ui/README.md

 As of July 2019, this package depends upon a
-[forked version of pyqtgraph](https://github.com/jetperch/pyqtgraph) which is automatically installed using requirements.txt from the forked GitHub repo.
+[forked version of pyqtgraph](https://github.com/jetperch/pyqtgraph) which is automatically installed using requirements.txt.

 You should now be able to run the Joulescope UI: